KamandShayegan/wolt-coding-assignment/README.md

 ### Logic, Notes, and Future work
 - The application extensively uses `async/await` to manage async operations for fetching the storage data, performing API calls, etc.
 - `Stack` is used to show loading on top of the list because 10 seconds is rather short to change the entire screen just to show the loading widget.
+Also, stack lets the user continue toggle favorites even during the loading state.
 - `BaseViewModel` was chosen as a single viewmodel to contain the logic.
 In case of more functionalities and bigger applications, the ViewModel can be separated into multiple viewmodels to follow _the separation of concerns_ more precisely.
 - States of the API were not in the scope of the task, but `loading` and `success` were implemented to show effective loading.
 Other states can be implemented as well.
 - UI was said to be flexible, and a rectangular image was chosen for the images of the venues.
 Square images are possible to implement.